tencentyun/intlcloud-documents/product/域名与网站/网站备案/条款与公告/备案相关条款/各省局管要求_intl.md

 5. The access to the website shall not be enabled before the website filing is successfully completed.
 6. The websites under the name of an entity applicant that have been filed shall not involve content requiring prior approval, forum or other business content, and the website filing number and the link to the homepage of the Ministry of Industry and Information Technology shall be listed at the bottom of the website.

-## Filing requirements of Heilongjiang Communications Administration Bureau
+## Filing Requirements of Heilongjiang Communications Administration Bureau
 Individual:
 1. The access to the website shall not be enabled before the website filing is successfully completed.
 2. The mobile phone number location shall be Heilongjiang province.